JasonMortonNZ/laravel-grunt/README.md

 So, how do you use this package?
 Well we've tried to make it as simple as possible.
 There's just 3 commands:

 #### grunt:setup
-The `grunt:setup` command is used to setup your requuired asset + grunt workflow.
+The `grunt:setup` command is used to setup your required asset + grunt workflow.
 You use the command as follows:

 `php artisan grunt:setup`